metauni/metauni.github.io/index.md

 Metauni is a community of scholars in the Metaverse, based on a 3D virtual environment provided by [Roblox](https://www.roblox.com/), location-specific voice chat using [Discord](https://www.discord.com) and tools such as whiteboards that we have [scripted in Lua](http://metauni.org/posts/make-your-own/tools).
 Access is possible on PC, Mac, iOS and Android.
-It is [free](https://en.wikipedia.org/wiki/Free_University_of_Berlin) and and aspires to be both beautiful and fun.
-Watch the [video intro](https://youtu.be/66MzfGqJFcA).

 **Quick start**: install [Roblox](https://www.roblox.com/) and [Discord](https://www.discord.com), join the [TRS Discord](https://discord.gg/9yBaAxPSK8), send the message `!register <roblox-username>` in the `#registration` channel and enter the [metauni Hub](https://www.roblox.com/games/6233302798/metauni-Hub).
 See the [instructions](https://metauni.org/posts/instructions/instructions) for more details.